ErinTomorri/Youtube-downloader/README.md

 3. You can look for the comments in the code, it will direct you where to change the quality and link.
 I'm too lazy to make a user input

 Im not sure if it works for higher than 720p, I know it works from 360-720p

+This is free of use and only created for educational purposes